 Musicianship training is essential to a comprehensive music education and critical to continued growth with instrument and voice study.
 Weekly musicianship classes have been a core component of instrument and voice study since Diller-Quaile’s founding in 1920.
 As students progress through the School’s sequential and leveled curriculum developed over decades of instruction, they develop music literacy and an understanding of the elements and structure of music.
 Multiple class formats include experiences in listening, singing, movement, conducting, playing, reading, and notating music, which lead to analyses of repertoire masterpieces, as well as work in improvisation and composition.
-One important aspect of this work is that experience–through action–comes first, after which the work is discussed, analyzed, and notated.

 Without active participation on the part of the student, an encounter with art is not a full experience.
 Musicianship training, in its broadest sense, develops a responsive awareness of the elements of music and their relationship to one another within a composition.
 The recognition of these inner relationships is vital to the understanding of any piece of music, and perhaps the most important part of the performer’s interpretation.

 A minimum of two years of Chorus and two years of Dalcroze Eurhythmics is required of all students in first grade or older enrolled in comprehensive programs.
 Final decisions regarding appropriate class placement are at the discretion of the School.

 - Great Composers